PDXPythonPirates/ppp-project-2/README.md

 # ppp-project-2
 Repository for the second Portland Python Pyrates project

+## How to boot the app
+1. run 'make install' to install dependencies and jump into the virtual env
+2. run 'flask run' to boot the app locally

 ## Working with Poetry

 * Install a new dep/library run `poetry add <your_dep>` or `poetry add <dep> --dev`